-In the past 3 years, according to the research more than 30,000 people have been screened for cardiovascular diseases caused by smoking.
+In the past 3 years, according to the research, more than 30,000 people have been screened for cardiovascular diseases caused by smoking.
 The sample population included smokers, social smokers or nonsmokers.
 Shockingly, examinations have shown that high blood pressure and cholesterol are worryingly similar between social smokers and regular smokers.

 Cardiovascular diseases remain the leading cause of death among the US citizens.
-Therefore, Melnyk urges her fellow Americans, and everyone else to lead healthier lifestyle.
+Therefore, Melnyk urges her fellow Americans, and everyone else to lead a healthier lifestyle.
 It’s true that eating better and exercising more will keep your body healthy.
 However, not lighting one up will keep you away from the unnecessary health risk as well.

 Smoking and breathing in secondhand smoke can lead to many dangerous conditions.
-This is according to governmental data from Center for Disease Control and Prevention.
+This is according to government data from Center for Disease Control and Prevention.
 They include heart attack, stroke, blood thickening, cell damage, and many other risk factors.

 Social Smoking Equally Hazardous

 Among examinees, they found the youth to be at risk the most.
 They identified social smoking as the most common smoking practice among people aged between 21 and 30.
 Some might argue that social smoking will not necessarily lead a person towards addiction.
 However, smoking does increase the substance dependence and risk of various diseases.
-That is why, as Melnyk emphasized, a proper education is of the utmost importance.
+That is why, as Melnyk emphasized, proper education is of the utmost importance.

 34,000 early deaths from cardiovascular difficulties come from secondhand smoking.
-An additional 8,000 people die annually of stroke just by being exposed to secondhand smoke.
+An additional 8,000 people die annually of a stroke just by being exposed to secondhand smoke.

 In light of this new discovery, if you are a social smoker, what should you do now?